driesdaems10/website/content/authors/dries-metu/_index.md

 - Visitors
 ---

 Dries Daems is Assistant Professor at the Graduate School of Social Sciences in the M.Sc. program of Settlement Archaeology at Middle East Technical University (METU) in Ankara.
-He is also coördinator of the M.Sc. program of Digital Archaeology at METU.
-His research interests include the study of social complexity and urbanism through computational modelling (ABM) and material studies (macroscopic pottery analysis).
-He specialises in Iron Age to Hellenistic Anatolia and the Eastern Mediterranean.
+He is also coordinator of the M.Sc. program of Digital Archaeology at METU.
+His research interests include the study of social complexity and urbanism through computational modeling (ABM) and material studies (macroscopic pottery analysis).
+He specializes in Iron Age to Hellenistic Anatolia and the Eastern Mediterranean.